wp-plugins/slidedeck2/readme.txt

 **Lite Version:**
 This Lite version of SlideDeck 2 does not include the full set of 13 content sources that are available in the premium version.
 To see all the features available in the premium versions, check out the [live demo server](http://demo.slidedeck.com/wp-login.php).

+This plugin is free to use and is not actively supported by the author, but will be monitored for serious bugs that may need correcting.

 == Installation ==

 1. Upload the `slidedeck2-lite` folder and all its contents to the `/wp-content/plugins/` directory